Frequently Asked Questions

 1. Use LibMultiSense’s RectifiedFocalLengthUtility to increase the rectified focal length of your camera.
 This will effectively zoom in your camera, eliminating the lower back region by decreasing the effective vertical and horizontal FOV.

-2. Use the calibration to create a mask to apply to feature detections.
+2. Use the calibration to create a mask to apply to the image.
 You can do this by attempting to rectify a white image using the associated camera calibration.
 Any non-white pixel in the output image should be considered invalid, and used as a mask for feature detections.

 3. You can manually adjust the cy parameter in the shift the image center in the stereo pair.
 You can do this by querying the calibration using the LibMultiSense ImageCalUtility, modifying the cy value in the 3 extrinsics P matrices (the cy value is the 6th element of the serialized P matrix), and re-uploading the modified calibration using the ImageCalUtility.
 You should take great care if you choose to do this!
 We recommend saving a backup of the calibration, before attempting this operation.
 Additionally, if you try this, you must change Cy to be the same value for all 3 P matrices.
 The camera calibration is a critical component of the cameras operation, and manual modifications to it are risky.